abbreviatedman/react-monorepo/04-advanced-react/4b-redux-toolkit/assignment/directions.md

 ### Step 20: Add Sorting and Filtering Functionality

-1. In your `src/components` directory, create a file named `BookActions.js`.
+1. In your `src/components` directory, create a file named `BookActions.jsx`.

 2. Create a function named `BookActions`.